vyasanbmathew5/server-down/README.md

 >This tool is intended strictly for educational purposes to understand network security and should only be used in environments where you have explicit authorization.
 >I am not responsible for any kind of damage or problems.
 Use at your own risk.

->If you just know how ddos attack works and dont know how ethicals hackers track you even you use tor vpn then stay away from this othervise welcome to jail
+>If you just know how ddos attack works and dont know how ethicals hackers track you even you use tor vpn then stay away from this othervise welcome to jail.

 ## Usage